Prometheus052404/CIRCUIT/README.md

 - Use frameworks like Qt for GUI or text-based interfaces.

 4. **Testing Framework**
-- Automate testing for IC behaviors with predefined input-output pairs.
+- Automate testing for IC behaviors with predefined input-output pairs, possibly using CMake.
 - Create detailed error logs for invalid connections or simulations.

 5. **Extensibility**